Wilson, Pennsylvania: History

-Historical controversy

-According to the 1920 book, History of the Northampton County [Pennsylvania] and the Grand Valley of Lehigh, by the American Historical Society, supervised and revised by William J. Heller, the township was consummated by the courts in 1914, but the court case of Palmer School District v.
-Wilson School District indicates the township formation occurred on Feb.
-10, 1913.
+According to the 1920 book, History of the Northampton County (Pennsylvania) and the Grand Valley of Lehigh, by the American Historical Association, supervised and revised by William J. Heller, the township was consummated by the courts in 1914, but the court case of Palmer School District v.
+Wilson School District indicates the township's formation occurred on February 10, 1913.

-Early historical court challenges

 There are two very early court cases soon after the creation of the new township in 1913.
-The first was Palmer School District v.
-Wilson School District where Wilson owed Palmer for a certain amount of indebtedness caused by the creation of the new township.
-The other was Township of Wilson v.
-Easton Transit Co. in 1916 in which Wilson leadership sued the transit company for performing work without due consideration to the newly formed township's rights to give permission to do the work.
-Originally the newly found township lost this case but on appeal to the Supreme Court of Pennsylvania on May 22, 1917 with then Justice Walling ruling, "The assignments of error are overruled and the decree is affirmed at the cost of the appellant."
+The first, Palmer School District v.
+Wilson School District, related to Wilson owing Palmer for a certain amount of indebtedness caused by the township's creation.
+The second, Township of Wilson v.
+Easton Transit Co. in 1916, related to Wilson officials suing the transit company for performing work without first obtaining necessary permissions.
+The township lost this case, but in an appeal to Supreme Court of Pennsylvania on May 22, 1917, then Pennsylvania Supreme Court Justice Walling ruled, "The assignments of error are overruled and the decree is affirmed at the cost of the appellant."

 Demographics

-2010 Census

 At the 2010 census, there were 7,896 people living in the borough.
 The racial makeup of the borough was 84.1% White, 6.5% African American, 0.2% Native American, 2.1% Asian, 0.0% Pacific Islander, 3.0% from other races, and 4.1% from two or more races.
 Hispanic or Latino of any race were 10.6% of the population.